3D Near-Field Virtual MIMO-SAR Imaging Using FMCW Radar Systems at 77 GHz: introduction

-The virtual MIMO FMCW radar used in this paper, has been designed by Texas Instruments (TI) Inc. It is a 4-chip cascaded FMCW radar system composed of 4 similar FMCW radar chips, each having 3 tx and 4 rx antennas.
-After synchronization, we achieve a system with 12 tx and 16 rx antennas which upon using the TDM method, we can obtain an equivalent system of 1 tx and 192 rx antennas out of which 86 non-overlapped antennas can be used for the radar imaging application.
-The radar system operates at $77 \; \rm GHz$ and is capable of generating up to $4 \; \rm GHz$ bandwidth.
+In this paper, we present a 3D high resolution mmWave imagery system by combination of virtual MIMO array processing and the SAR concept using commercially available FMCW radar systems.
+In the horizontal direction, a large aperture is created synthetically to produce high angular resolution.
+In the vertical direction, however, which using the SAR concept increases the time we need to spend on the data collection process, we will create a large aperture using a sparse MIMO array.
+Upon exploiting the virtual MIMO array in the vertical direction and taking advantage of the TDM method, we can then increase the number of elements virtually and this way we can create a large aperture which by combining this idea with the SAR technique, we can then create the effect of a 2D aperture of considerable size to generate high resolution 3D radar images.
+The virtual MIMO FMCW radar operated in this paper, has been designed by Texas Instruments (TI) Inc. It includes 4 similar FMCW radar chips which have been cascaded.
+Each chip consists of 3 TX and 4 RX antennas.
+After synchronization, we achieve a system with 12 TX and 16 RX antennas which upon exploiting the TDM method, we can obtain an equivalent system of 1 TX and 192 RX antennas out of which 86 non-overlapped antennas can be selected for the radar imaging application.
+The radar system operates at $77 \; \rm GHz$ and is capable of generating approximately $4 \; \rm GHz$ bandwidth.

 The paper has been organized as follows.
 In Section \ref{System Model}, we address the system model and formulate the imaging problem.
 In Section \ref{Image Reconstruction}, we present the procedure required to process the raw data and reconstruct the image.
-Finally, Section \ref{Experimental Results} has been dedicated to the experimental results based on the data gathered from a cascaded chip FMCW radar operating at $77 \; \rm GHz$ followed by the concluding remarks.
+Finally, Section \ref{Experimental Results} has been dedicated to the experimental results based on the data gathered from a cascaded-chip FMCW radar operating at $77 \; \rm GHz$ followed by the concluding remarks.